State reports 119 new coronavirus deaths, 2,725 more cases

 Five deaths are among youths 14 and under, a 6-year-old from Hillsborough, a 9-year-year old from Putnam, two 11-year-olds, a boy in Miami-Dade and a girl in Broward, as well as a 12-year-girl from Duval.

-Four other juveniles are among the 32 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
-This class didn't change Monday.
+Four other juveniles are among the 31 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
+This class went down by 1.

-Ninety people from 25 to 34 also have died from the virus with no change.
+Ninety-three people from 25 to 34 also have died from the virus with 3 more.

 Ninety-three percent of the fatalities are 55 and older and 61 percent are 75 and older.
 A smaller percentage of older people have tested positive – 28 percent age 55 and older and 7 percent 75 and older.